+Bases: JsProxy

+'''

+destroy()

+Destroy the proxy.

+Return type

+None

+unwrap()

+Unwrap a double proxy created with create_proxy() into the wrapped Python object.

+Return type

+Any

+exception pyodide.ffi.JsException(args, kwargs)

 Bases: JsProxy, Exception

 A JavaScript Error.

 These are pickleable unlike other JsProxies.

 message: str

 The error message

+name:

-name: str
+str

 The name of the error type

+classmethod new(args)

+Construct a new instance of the JavaScript object

+Parameters

+args (Any) -

+Return type

+JsException

 stack: str

 The JavaScript stack trace

 class pyodide.ffi.JsFetchResponse

+Bases: JsProxy

 A JsFetchResponse object represents a Response to a fetch() request.

 class pyodide.ffi.JsGenerator

-Bases: JsIterable[Tco], Generic[Tco, Tcontra, Vco]
+Bases: JsIterable[T_co], Generic[T_co, T_contra, V_co]

 A JavaScript generator

 A JavaScript object is treated as a generator if its Symbol.toStringTag is "Generator".
-Most likely this will be because it is a true Generator produced by the JavaScript runtime, but it may be a custom object trying hard to pretend to be a generator.
+Most likely this will

+be because it is a true Generator produced by the JavaScript runtime, but it may be a custom object trying hard

+to pretend to be a generator.
 It should have next(), return() and throw() methods.

+'''